Kooldude166/nds4ios/README.md

 ### Option 1

-1. Open Terminal and go to your working directory;
+1. Open Terminal and go to your working directory.

 2. Do
 <code>git clone https://github.com/angelXwind/nds4ios.git</code>

 3.  then
-    <code>cd nds4ios</code>

-4.  then
-    <code>git submodule update --init</code>
+Navigate to the "nds4ios" in your working directory.

-5. Open "nds4ios.xcodeproj", connect your device, select it on Xcode and click the "Run" button (or Command + R).
+4. Open "nds4ios.xcodeproj", connect your device, select it on Xcode and click the "Run" button (or Command + R).
 Don't build it for the iOS Simulator.
 IMPORTANT: Make sure you change your running scheme to Release first.
 Otherwise you will get errors on compile!

 #### Option 1a
 1. Alternatively, run